-The State and its consulting partners have experience wit raffer a first similar program rules and requirements and the information required to evaluate a project.
+The State and its consulting partners have experience with drafting similar program rules and requirements and the information required to evaluate a project.
 The State and its partners have experience with program administration using a variety of eligible areas and proposed Target Area schema.
 The West Virginia BEAD program will consider issues that the State has encountered in the past, which have already been factored into the design of the program.